appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 ## assignRequest()

-The `assignRequest()` function creates a pending request that requires user intervention and can be accessed later in your apps to enable users to take action.
+The `assignRequest()` function is part of the `workflows` object within the global `appsmith` object in Appsmith.
+It allows you to create a decision point in a workflow that require users intervention.
+The decision point is created as a pending request in the workflow and can be accessed later in your apps to enable users to take action by using [Get requests](/workflows/reference/workflow-queries#get-requests) workflow query.
+Once the pending requests are created the workflow pauses and awaits for user action.

 ### Signature